 Final Thoughts on Smoking Cannabis and Fainting

 If you’ve been experiencing fainting spells and blood pressure changes, no matter if they’re weed-related or not, it’s always a good idea to consult your general practitioner or a healthcare provider to discuss why that may be the case.
-After all, for people with cardiovascular conditions, fainting may be a result of something more serious happening inside the body.
+After all, for people with cardiovascular conditions, fainting may be a result of something more serious happening in the body.

 It’s also important to know and recognize the telltale signs that indicate a potential blackout to be able to prevent it.
 And if you feel it coming, make sure you take a seat until the symptoms pass, and stop smoking marijuana for the time being.